Applied-GeoSolutions/lidar2dems/_posts/2015-05-28-installation.md

 ~~~~

 ### Dependencies from source
-These are dependencies that must be built from source code, and are available on GitHub., while others aren't available in such form and must be compiled from the source code.
+These are dependencies that must be built from source code, and are available on GitHub., while others are not available in such form and must be compiled from the source code.

 **Running CMake**: Several of the programs below use cmake which works in a standard fashion across platforms.
 The best approach is to create an out-of-source build, meaning that a build directory is created somewhere other than the source directory.
 Follow the steps below for any source that utilizes cmake for building.